Modern Foreign Languages

-In EYFS and Key Stage One, we ensure that the children are exposed to French and other languages and cultures through song, stories and games, and by sharing their home languages.
+In EYFS and Key Stage One, we ensure that the children are exposed to Spanish and other languages and cultures through song, stories and games, and by sharing their home languages.
 This unstructured approach prepares them well to follow the National Curriculum from Year 3, in which there is clear progression in one language.
-(French).
+(Spanish).
 In KS1 the children become familiar with simple greetings, and this connects with KS2 as a precursor to learning simple phrases.

 Throughout the school in language lessons, there are many opportunities to celebrate other cultures and traditions, especially from those countries represented in our school community.
 We learn that language is key in understanding and appreciating how people from other countries live.

 In Year 3, children develop their understanding of language acquisition mainly through learning and writing vocabulary.
 The concept of gender in languages (masculine and feminine nouns) is introduced with a focus to develop accurate pronunciation and intonation.
-Their understanding is embedded through the use of songs, stories and using finger puppets for conversations in French.
+Their understanding is embedded through the use of songs, stories and using finger puppets for conversations in Spanish.

 In Year 4, connecting to the word level work from Year 3, the children progress to full sentences in spoken and written work.
 This is supported by the use of a writing frame or a list of prompts.
 Some basic grammar rules, such as the 'colour comes after the noun' and 'adjectives have to agree' are embedded at this stage and children are challenged to extend their sentences using a greater range of vocabulary.
 Children learn to express their opinions at this stage, for example, conducting a survey of their class mates.
 This is carried out completely in the target language.
 Throughout the year children are developing a greater ability to write complex sentences.